tgi-io/tgi-core/spec/README.md

 ```
 ## [&#9664;](#-user)&nbsp;[&#8984;](#table-of-contents)&nbsp;[&#9654;](#-memory) &nbsp;Workspace
 #### Workspace Model
-<p>A workspace is a collection of active deltas for a user.
+A workspace is a collection of active deltas for a user.
 The GUI could represent that as opentabs for instance.
 Each tab a model view.
-The deltas represent the change in model state</p>
+The deltas represent the change in model state

 #### CONSTRUCTOR
 &nbsp;<b><i>objects created should be an instance of Workspace:</i></b>
 ```javascript